Top 10 Dragons in Magic: The Gathering

 It seems no collectible card game can resist the allure of including ever-beloved dragons: Pokemon has 'em, Yu-Gi-Oh loves them, and Magic: The Gathering of course follows suit.

 Yet out of Magic's thousands of cards, only a few dozen belong to this rare type, helping them feel majestic and fierce.
-Which ones are worth casting?
-These are the top ten dragon spells in Magic!
+Most need a fair chunk of mana, but bear flying and impressive combat stats.
+So, which mythical beasts are worth casting?
+These are the top ten dragon spells in Magic: The Gathering!

 10. Skithiryx, the Blight Dragon

 Like just about every dragon, Skithiryx brandishes flying, allowing it to soar over ground-based blockers when attacking.
 For five mana, this black reptile enters wielding 4/4 (four power and four toughness) alongside three great abilities:

 - Infect (Skithiryx deals damage to creatures as -1/-1 counters and players as poison counters; players with 10 poison counters immediately lose)

 - Spend one black mana: Skithiryx gains haste, letting it ignore summoning sickness

 - Spend two black mana: Regenerate Skithiryx, reviving itself when destroyed